 Receive the latest articles for free.
 Click here to get the Luxury Daily newsletters.

-Can advertising dollars ensure engagement?By a MCD columnist
+Can advertising dollars ensure engagement?By

 It is a well-known fact that a lot of advertising misses its mark.
 On television, this is part of the model – advertisers expect that a good chunk of a TV show’s audience is going to be wrong for them.